IKIM-Essen/ClusterDocs/docs/concepts/rcc-services.md

 A Workbench session does not grant extra project access.
 It runs under your RCC identity and project authorization.

-Read [Where you can work with RCC](workbench-interfaces.md) for the complete Workbench model and current release status.
+Read [RCC Workbench](workbench-interfaces.md) for the complete Workbench model and current release status.

 ## RCC Analysis: repeatable scientific execution